Applitest-co-il/test-runner/docs/getting-started.md

 ## Next Steps

 - Learn how to create test configurations in the [Configuration Guide](configuration.md)
+- Understand element selection and targeting in the [Element Selection Guide](element-selection.md)
-- Explore example configurations in the [samples/json/](../samples/json/) directory
+- Review all available step commands in the [Step Commands Reference](step-commands.md)
 - Set up local testing environment with the [Local Setup Guide](README-LOCAL.md)